MicrosoftDocs/azure-stack-docs/azure-stack/hci/hybrid-capabilities-with-azure-services.md

 - [**Azure Arc resource bridge.**](/azure/azure-arc/resource-bridge/overview) Deploying Azure Arc resource bridge enables Azure Arc-enabled VMs on Azure Stack HCI, including self-service VM creation and management.
 To learn more about VM provisioning through Azure portal on Azure Stack HCI, see [VM provisioning through Azure portal on Azure Stack HCI](manage/azure-arc-enabled-virtual-machines.md).

-- [**Azure Arc-enabled Kubernetes.**](/azure/azure-arc/kubernetes/overview) If you run [Azure Kubernetes Service on Azure Stack HCI](../aks-hci/overview.md) , you can project it to Azure via Azure Arc-enabled Kubernetes.
-To learn more about connecting an Azure Kubernetes Service on Azure Stack HCI cluster, see [Connect an Azure Kubernetes Service on Azure Stack HCI cluster to Azure Arc-enabled Kubernetes](../aks-hci/connect-to-arc.md).
+- [**Azure Arc-enabled Kubernetes.**](/azure/azure-arc/kubernetes/overview) If you run [Azure Kubernetes Service on Azure Stack HCI and Windows Server ](../aks-hci/overview.md) , you can project it to Azure via Azure Arc-enabled Kubernetes.
+To learn more about connecting an Azure Kubernetes Service on Azure Stack HCI and Windows Server cluster, see [Connect an Azure Kubernetes Service on Azure Stack HCI and Windows Server cluster to Azure Arc-enabled Kubernetes](../aks-hci/connect-to-arc.md).

 ## Other Azure hybrid services